larscom/go-cache/README.md

 )
 ```

 > Create a new cache with `int` type as key and `string` type as value.
-Which creates a regular cache, nothing special, except that it's `thread safe`
+Which creates a regular cache.

 ```go
 func main() {